Philosophy (PHIL)

 PHIL 4336 Applied Ethics for the Health Sciences (1 credits)

-An introduction to issues in professional ethics for students in the College of Health Sciences.
-Course is designed to provide a bridge to ethical topics covered in professional phase of study.
-Topics include: dignity of life, codes of medical ethics; the nature of the patient-medical provider relationship; confidentiality, the determination of patient competence; critical patient care, and justice in health care.
+Introduces issues in professional ethics for students in the College of Health Sciences.
+Provides a bridge to ethical topics covered in professional phase of study.
+Topics include the dignity of life, codes of medical ethics, the nature of the patient-medical provider relationship, confidentiality, the determination of patient competence, critical patient care, and justice in health care.

-Prerequisite: Enrolled in Health Sciences, Soph. stndg. and PHIL 1001.
+Prerequisite: Enrolled in Health Sciences and PHIL 1001.

 Level of Study: Undergraduate